Part 3 - The ultimate guide to buying bed sheets you'll love

 Many also like the relaxed look of linen, and people tell us they don't feel pressure to iron them.
 Personally, we don't feel pressure to iron in general but everyone is different.

 Preferences aside, who should buy them from a sleep comfort point of view?
 Well, because of their breathability, linen sheets are good for hotter sleepers but perhaps not great for super hot sleepers.
+We found them hotter than our cotton sheets, and so only use linen in winter now.

 Cotton